ouspg/trytls/doc/Klasila_Aleksi_Bach_Thesis/README.md

 **This thesis provides a way to test if client libraries do SSL correctly and as expected even without internet connnection.
 It also provides a backend that anyone can run on their own coputers both either to be used in private or to be published/shared with the rest of us.**

-**Keywords: Backend, Tools, TLS/SSL, Security**
+**Keywords: Tools, TLS/SSL, Security**

 ---

 Klasila Aleksi (2016) TryTLS backend.
 Oulun yliopisto, tietotekniikan tutkinto-ohjelma.
-Kandidaatintyö, 28 s.
+Kandidaatintyö.

 ## Tiivistelmä